 A collection of COVID-19 vaccines communication materials, including social media content, posters and videos, for Aboriginal and Torres Strait Islander communities and organisations.

 A collection of materials created for Aboriginal and Torres Strait Islander vaccine providers to download and print to use in their health clinics and practices.
 These materials include posters, social media resources, handouts and web banners.

 All Aboriginal and Torres Strait Islander people aged 12 and over are able to access a COVID-19 vaccine.
 Check with your local healthcare worker to make an appointment.

 Why should I get vaccinated for COVID-19?

-The COVID-19 vaccine is voluntary, available to everyone in Australia and free.
+The COVID-19 vaccine is free and available to everyone in Australia.

 Are there any known side-effects?